Skip advert

 Buying and owning

-• Best buy: Toyota bZ4X FWD Motion
+Best buy: Toyota bZ4X 73.1kWh FWD Design

 Toyota bZ4X alternatives

 The bZ4X enters the all-electric family SUV market at a busy time, with a host of high-quality alternatives for buyers to choose from.
 The Hyundai Ioniq 5 and Kia EV6 are fantastic options, with the former offering a more relaxed, practical character and the latter a focused, sportier drive and sleeker looks.
-The Nissan Ariya has good all-round ability, and a big battery capacity and high specification for a reasonable price, while the Skoda Enyaq does almost everything you could ask for in a family EV.
+The Nissan Ariya has good all-round ability, a big battery capacity and high specification for a reasonable price, while the Skoda Enyaq does almost everything you could ask for in a family EV.
 Other alternatives include the Volkswagen ID.4, Tesla Model Y and Ford Mustang Mach-E.

 Frequently Asked Questions